Home at The Shed

 Trevor Michael Georges’ silky baritone leads the final song as the entire cast joins together, singing harmonies on “No shoulder to cry on”.
 For a diminutive cast of only eight, the quick pace and the team’s clever switching between multiple characters gives the illusion of a bustling, communal hostel, creating a convincing setting for the true stories of London’s often forgotten youth.
 Fall’s Home brings desperately needed attention to the truth behind youth homelessness.

-Home is on at The Shed until 7th September 2013, for further information or to book visit here.
+Home is at The Shed until 7th September 2013.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Home here: